chfoo/cobbletext/INSTALL.md

 For vcpkg, please include a flag similar to `-D CMAKE_TOOLCHAIN_FILE=C:\vcpkg\scripts\buildsystems\vcpkg.cmake`.

-If CMake can't find something, you can manually edit CMakeCache.txt.
+If CMake can't find something, you can manually edit CMakeCache.txt (or use a GUI if available).
 Use `cmake .. -L` to list out configurable variables.
+Cobbletext also provides its own variables for debugging or disabling things like documentation configs.

 In the same build directory, build the library either the shared or static library: